 This Schedule specifies fees to be paid under these Regulations.

 See the definition of relevant fee in regulation 5(1).

-Regulation No. Nature of fee Fee When fee to be paid 6 00 Note See the jurisdiction relevant fee in reg endix relatin g to the definition of
+Regulation No. Nature of fee Fee When fee to be paid Regulation No. Nature of fee ree when fee to be paid